Yadav-SubratKumar/Banking_Project/README.md

 ### Installation

 1. Clone this repository to your local machine.
+2. Update the db_connector file and provide a local database details.
-2. Run the program by executing `python banking.py` in your terminal.
+3. Run the program by executing `python banking.py` in your terminal.

 ## Usage